 As shoppers think ahead to making larger purchases and considering using a BNPL or installment plan on purchases over $1,000 in the year ahead, several categories stand out to make gains.
 Nearly two-thirds would make purchases on home improvement (66%) or home furnishings (63%).
 Beyond the home, other top categories are healthcare expenses not covered by insurance (62%), automotive accessories and repair (61%), travel (56%) and jewelry (51%).

-As the market’s only credit-card-based installment payment solution, Splitit enables consumers to spend smarter and better using the balance on their existing credit cards to pay for higher-ticket purchases over time without new financing, interest or fees.
+As the market’s only credit-card-based installment payment solution, Splitit enables consumers to spend smarter and better using the balance on their existing credit cards to pay for higher-ticket purchases over time without new financing, added interest or fees.
 The company attracts higher-value shoppers willing to spend more using the flexible platform.
 In fact, the survey shows 60% of consumers would spend more with a merchant or upgrade their purchase if they could pay over time.

 “Despite the discussions around the decline in credit card use, we’re continuing to see continued growth on our platform, including many key categories around the home, fitness and sporting goods, jewelry and luxury,” said John Harper, Splitit’s interim CEO.
 “From what we’re seeing so far in the past few months, 2022 will continue to be a year where people will be spending on the home and themselves.
 I also expect spending to shift eventually as more people are heading back to work as people upgrade their wardrobe and accessories.”